 It is indeed a delight to watch your baby grow from a newborn to an infant; then to a toddler and preschooler.
 The most difficult among all these stages is infancy, where the parents are worried about little things.
 The first year of a baby's life is full of tremendous changes, and each one can be considered a milestone in itself.

 At this age, babies don't possess the strength to keep their head upright.
-So, the parents have to support their neck, while lifting them.
+So, the parents have to support their neck while lifting them.
 Skin to skin contact is the most effective means to make them feel secure.
-Hold them, rock them to sleep, or massage them gently.
+Hold them, rock them to sleep or massage them gently.

 They can bat at objects or grasp them.
 They may suck fingers and identify faces.
 The baby may start smiling too.
 They may move their arms and legs more smoothly, instead of the former jerky movements.

-Month 3: During the third month, infants get adjusted to the new world, and become comfortable with their surroundings.
-They get settled to their daily schedule, which can give the parents some much-needed rest.
-Till this stage, they would have slept for small intervals only; but during the third month, the stretch of sleep may also get extended up to five or six hours, especially during night.
+Month 3: During the third month, infants get adjusted to the new world and become comfortable with their surroundings.
+They get settled to their daily schedule which can give the parents some much-needed rest.
+Till now, they would have slept for small intervals only.
+The stretch of sleep may also get extended up to five or six hours, especially during night.

 They may hold objects and move them from one hand to another.
 Their vision improves, and they will be able to see objects at a distance.
 They may start babbling too.
 In some infants, teething may begin at this stage.

 Month 6: During the sixth month, babies may sit without support, and they move independently.
 Usually, babies attain double their birth weight at this stage.
 They can roll over from their back to their stomach and vice versa, in a more smooth manner.Some babies may try to rise on their hands and knees, but may not start crawling.